- Anticoagulation Triage

 - Geriatrics (Providence VNA)

-This is a longitudinal experience within the Spokane community.
+This is a required longitudinal experience within the Spokane community.
 Residents will participate in Camp Stix where they will manage type 1 diabetes in pediatric patients.
 Throughout the year, residents will take turns identifying and participating in monthly opportunities for community health and awareness.
 Some examples of community outreach include GenerationRx presentations to local high schools, poison education to local elementary schools, brown bag services at local retirement homes and involvement in local health fairs.

 Disease State Management